 |Jaume de Nostredame and Reynière, one of 9 children

 |being an astrologer, apothecary, physician, writer, and seer for French Queen Catherine de Medici

 1. He was born in St. Remy de Provence in France

 Nostradamus was born on December 14, 1503 in the idyllic small village of St. Remy de Provence in the south of France.
-Michel de Nostredame was the eldest son of Pierre de Nostredame and Blanche de Sainte-Marie.
+Michel de Nostredame was the one of 9 children of a local notary named Jaume de Nostredame and his wife Reynière.

 Nostradamus was born into a Jewish family that had converted due to religious tensions.
-His grandfather, Guy de Gassonet, converted to Catholicism and Christianity around 1455, decades before Nostradamus was born.
+His grandfather, Guy de Gassonet, converted to Catholicism and Christianity around 1455 and took the name Pierre de Nostredame, decades before Nostradamus was born.

 At the time, St. Remy was part of the County of Provence, with France threatening to annexe it.
 Annexation would have led to the eviction of Jewish families from their homes, which is why his grandfather converted.
 He took the the surname “Nostredame” meaning Our Lady.

 3. He studied to become a medical doctor.

 However, he was kicked out of medical school from the University of Montpellier because the university learned that he had worked as an apothecary.
 This was considered to be unbecoming of a doctor and one banned by university regulations.
 It is not clear if he returned to another school to gain his medical degree.

 4. He lost his 1st family to the plague.